The Expiration Streaming Model: Diameter, $k$-Center, Counting, Sampling, and Friends: Introduction

-\paragraph{Clustering Problems.} Our main results, which have more technical depth, are for the diameter and $k$-center problems in a general metric space $\calM$, where $d_\calM$ denotes its distance function and we omit the subscript when it is clear from the context.
-In the streaming setting, the metric $\calM$ is fixed in advance, and each item $x$ contains a data point $p(x)\in \calM$, which we identify with $x$ to simplify notation and write $x\in\calM$.
-To avoid precision issues, we assume that all distances lie in a range of aspect ratio $\Delta$, and without loss of generality $d_\calM(x,y) \in [1,\Delta]$ for all distinct $x,y\in\calM$. \footnote{Our results hold even if we allow $d_\calM(x,y)=0$, i.e., $\calM$ is a pseudometric.
+\subparagraph*{Clustering Problems.} Our main results (which are technically more challenging) are for the diameter and $k$-center problems in a general metric space $\calM$, where $d_\calM$ denotes its distance function and the subscript may be omitted when clear from the context.
+In the streaming setting, the metric $\calM$ is fixed in advance and each item $x$ contains a data point $p(x)\in \calM$, and recall that we may identify $p(x)$ with $x$ and write $x\in\calM$.
+To avoid precision issues, we assume that $d_\calM(x,y) \in [1,\Delta]$ for all distinct $x,y\in\calM$. \footnote{Our results hold even if we allow $d_\calM(x,y)=0$, i.e., $\calM$ is a pseudometric.
 In fact, the same point may arrive multiple times, possibly with different expirations. }

-In the \emph{diameter problem}, the goal is to compute $\diam(X) := \max\{ d(x,y)\mid x,y\in X \}$, where $X\subset \calM$ denotes the set of active items.
-We devise an algorithm for this problem in the expiration-streaming model; it significantly extends the previously known algorithm, which achieves the same approximation factor and space complexity, in the more restricted model of sliding-window streams~\cite{Cohen-AddadSS16}. \begin{restatable}{theorem}{ThmDiameterGenExp} There is a deterministic expiration-streaming algorithm that stores $\mathcal{O}((1/\eps)\log \Delta)$ words and maintains a $(3+\eps)$-approximation of the diameter in a general metric. \end{restatable} Our approximation factor is almost tight, as even in the sliding-window model, achieving a $(3-\eps)$-approximation for the diameter for any fixed $\eps>0$ is known to require $\Omega(\sqrt[3]{n})$ space~\cite{Cohen-AddadSS16}. \footnote{It is also easy to see that $\calO(1)$-approximation requires space complexity $\Omega(\log\Delta)$, even in a sliding-window stream that contains the points $2^i$ in dimension one \cite{FeigenbaumKZ04}.}
+In the \emph{diameter problem}, the goal is to compute $\diam(X) := \max\{ d(x,y)\mid x,y\in X \}$ for the set $X\subset \calM$ of active items.
+We devise an algorithm for this problem in the expiration model; it significantly extends the previously known algorithm, that works in the more restricted sliding-window model~\cite{Cohen-AddadSS16}, while achieving the same approximation factor and space complexity.
+We prove the following in \cref{sec:diameter}. \begin{restatable}{theorem}{ThmDiameterGenExp} There is a deterministic expiration-streaming algorithm that stores $\calO((1/\eps)\log \Delta)$ words and maintains a $(3+\eps)$-approximation of the diameter in a general metric $\calM$. \end{restatable} Our approximation factor is almost tight, as even in the sliding-window model, achieving a $(3-\eps)$-approximation for the diameter for any fixed $\eps>0$ requires $\Omega(\sqrt[3]{n})$ space~\cite{Cohen-AddadSS16}. \footnote{It is easy to see that $\calO(1)$-approximation requires space complexity $\Omega(\log\Delta)$ already in sliding-window streams, e.g., consider the one-dimensional input where the $i$-th point is either $2^i$ or $0$~\cite{FeigenbaumKZ04}.}